pokethan/bookreports/how-to-win-friends.md

 ## What is the setting of the story?
 (Where and when does it take place?)

-## What are the main events from the story?
+## What are the main events/ideas from the story?

 ## How does the story end?